 - Maintenance programmes are rare and, without them, improvements are lost in 12 months.
 Dance to Health offers maintenance programmes at no cost to the health system.

-Dance to Health uses the two evidence-based falls prevention programmes, Otago and FaME, which reduce falls by up to 55%.
-Through a partnership with Later Life Training, dance artists from Cheshire Dance, Dancing in Devon, Dance East, East London Dance and South East Dance have been trained in Otago and FaME.
-Six pilots in London, Cheshire and Oxfordshire have been under way in partnership with dance organisations and Age UK, health and wellbeing centres, housing association and Jewish Care.
-An evaluation team is studying the process, quality assurance, health/artistic/social outcomes, health economics, and the best social enterprise model for Dance to Health to grow successfully.
+Dance to Health uses the two evidence-based falls prevention programmes, Otago and FaME.
+In 2016 through a partnership with Later Life Training, dance artists from Cheshire Dance, Dancing in Devon, Dance East, East London Dance and South East Dance were trained in Otago and FaME.
+Six pilots in London, Cheshire and Oxfordshire took place in partnership with dance organisations and Age UK, health and wellbeing centres, housing association and Jewish Care.

 Thanks to to £2.3 million expansion programme, phase 1 roll out commences in England and Wales from October 2017.
 Dance to Health sessions will be taking place in Birmingham, Oxfordshire, Yorkshire, Cheshire, Swansea, Norfolk and Southend with support from regional Dance and Health partners.

 For more information visit www.dancetohealth.org or follow us on Twitter @Dance_to_Health #DancetoHealth